paaube/PyOptik/README.rst

-pyri
+PyRI
 ====

-Pyri is a tool that can be used to import refractive indexes and extinction coefficients for different materials at different wavelengths.
+PyRI is a tool that can be used to import refractive indexes and extinction coefficients for different materials at different wavelengths.
 This data can then be used for different applications like simulating light interaction's with particules.
 All the data comes from RefractiveIndex.INFO.